 About Popcorn

-Interactive hierarchy, boot chain, and Mermaid flow diagrams derived from the v0.5 tree—same names as core/ and pops/.
+Interactive hierarchy, boot chain, and Mermaid flow diagrams derived from the v0.6 tree—same names as core/ and pops/.
 The source catalog lists every file with a connection graph.

 What is Popcorn?

-Target: x86-64 ELF linked at 0x100000 with a Multiboot2 header (link.ld, kernel.asm entry start → long mode → kmain).
-Runtime: ring-0 VGA text surface at 0xB8000, PIC + IDT (timer 0x20, keyboard 0x21, syscall gate 0x80), PIT-driven ticks, kmalloc path, scheduler skeleton with static task stacks, syscall table (~21 entries), and nine registered pops before the shell loop.
-Host loop: toolchain produces kernel + ISO; qemu-system-x86_64 boots GRUB → your image.
-Version 0.5 is pre-1.0 and intentionally educational—not a production OS.
+Target: x86-64 ELF linked at 0x100000 with a Multiboot2 header (link.ld, kernel.asm entry start → identity map → long mode → kmain).
+Runtime: ring-0 VGA at 0xB8000, PIC + IDT (timer 0x20, keyboard 0x21, syscall 0x80), VMM (boot 1 GiB identity map, per-task PML4, CR3 on switch), PMM (4 KiB frames + bitmap from Multiboot2 mmap), IRQ1 scancode queue consumed by the shell with HLT, PIT re-enabled at console handoff with scheduler bootstrap guards, static task stacks, ~21 syscalls, nine pops.
+Host loop: src/build/ scripts and popcorn_build/ produce kernel + ISO; QEMU boots GRUB → your image.
+Version 0.6 is pre-1.0 and educational—not a production OS.

 Key Features